History of Sylhet: Bengal Sultanate period

 After the defeat of the last Sultans of Lakhnauti and Sonargaon between 1342 and 1352, Sylhet passed to the control of Shamsuddin Ilyas Shah who unified a wider region into the Bengal Sultanate.
 Bengali Muslims were exploiting the fertile land of Sylhet for agricultural production and enjoyed relative prosperity innovating a contemporary agrarian society.
 The Taraf Kingdom, founded by Syed Nasiruddin, was transformed into a hub of Islamic and linguistic education.
 Prominent writers and poets hailing from medieval Taraf and its surrounding areas included Syed Shah Israil (Sylhet's first author), Muhammad Arshad, Syed Pir Badshah and Syed Rayhan ad-Din.
 The region began to experience an influx of Muslim settlers, including Turks, Pashtuns, Arabs, and Persians.
-After the death of Shamsuddin Ilyas Shah, Bengal was then ruled by Sikandar Shah.
+After the death of Shamsuddin Ilyas Shah, Bengal was ruled by Sikandar Shah.

 In 1384, a young Persian man by the name of Mirza Malik Muhammad Turani migrated to Sylhet with a large force and established the Pratapgarh Kingdom (also including Deorali and Bhanugach) after marrying the daughter of the local ruler who had no children to take the throne.
 The Kingdom was subordinate to the Maharaja Maha Manikya of the Manikya dynasty of Tripura.

 In 1437, Adwaitacharya was born in Nabagram, Laur Kingdom.
 Muqabil Khan was the Wazir of Sylhet in 1440.
 In 1463, Sylhet was governed by Khurshid Khan who built a mosque near Anair Haor in Hatkhola.
 Many mosques were built during this period such as an Adina Mosque replica in Dargah Mahalla built by Majlis Alam, the Dastur of Sylhet, in 1472.
 Alam also built the Goyghor Mosque in South Sylhet with his father, Musa ibn Haji Amir.
 Shankarpasha Shahi Masjid in Taraf as well as numerous dargah complexes commemorating Shah Jalal and his disciples were also built in this period.
 Alam was succeeded by Muqarrab ud-Daulah and Muazzam Khalis Khan respectively.
 In 1479, a mosque inscription in Tilapara, Muktarpur mentions another minister by the name of Malik Sikandar.